-We have a novel that can be seen as a feminist spin on the widow’s tale: a woman who feels less, but not nothing.
+In Sleepless Night, we have a novel that can be seen as a feminist spin on the widow’s tale: a woman who feels less, but not nothing.
 A woman left with unanswered questions, but who must go on living regardless.
 A woman who can no longer trust this word and her feelings of love.
 She tells us honestly that love is unknowable and complex, as are people.
 Especially the people we love, because here again is love, complicating things as it does.

 Published by New Vessel Press.